rwblickhan/astro-rwblickhan.org/src/content/misc/small-things.md

 ## Kamenoko Tawashi

 Kamenoko ("baby turtle") *tawashi* scrub brushes, made famous by [*The Tatami Galaxy*](https://en.wikipedia.org/wiki/The_Tatami_Galaxy), are a replacement for icky sponges.
-Dab a little bit of dish soap and scrub away without worries.
+Dab a bit of dish soap and scrub away without worries.
 If you wash all your dishes by hand, as I do, these will surely be a delight.
 Even better, they're [only $9](https://jinenstore.com/products/kamenoko-tawashi) and last months, if not years.

 Here's [an ode to the kamenoko tawashi](https://catapult.co/stories/katie-okamoto-kamenoko-tawashi-turtle-brush-japanese-family), which points out that they're not actually that popular in Japan, but shh.
 We can love the baby turtle all the same.